Diversity mitigates polarization and consensus in opinion dynamics: POPULATION TENDENCIES AND STATES

-For the case where $A=0.6\pi$ and $B=0.8\pi$, such that the group has high latitudes of acceptance and lower latitude of rejection and non-commitment, we observe scattered(red) states, $\pi$(blue) states and consensus(green) states in different regions of parameter $K_1$-$K_2$ (see Fig.~\ref{fig:fig16}(b)).
-Lower $K_1$ and higher $K_2$ values results in scattered states, higher $K_1$ and lower $K_2$ values results in scattered and $\pi$ states, higher $K_2$ and higher $K_1$ values result in consensus.
-Thus, we observe different behavioural tendencies in the opinion dynamics for different population types that are characterised by different degrees of attitudes ($A$ and $B$).
-Similarly, for Fig. ~\ref{fig:fig16}(c), $\pi$ state is sustained for most coupling region where there is a small latitude of acceptance($A=0.3\pi$) and high latitude of non-commitment($B=0.6\pi$).
-For the case in ~\eqref{fig:fig16}(d), we consider very small latitude of acceptance($A=0.1\pi$) and very high latitude of non commitment($B=0.8\pi$) which on varying attitudes ($K_1$ and $K_2$), lead to scattered and $\pi$ states only.
+For the case where $A=0.6\pi$ and $B=0.8\pi$, such that the group has high latitudes of acceptance and lower latitude of rejection and non-commitment, we observe scattered(red), $\pi$(blue) and consensus(green) states in different regions of parameter $K_1$-$K_2$ (see Fig.~\ref{fig:fig17}(b)).
+Lower values of attractive coupling $K_1$ result in scattered states, intermediate values of $K_1$ lead to $\pi$ states whereas higher $K_1$ and low $K_2$ values give rise to a consensus.
+When there is a small latitude of acceptance ($A=0.3\pi$) and non-commitment and greater latitude of rejection, $\pi$ state is sustained for most coupling regions (Fig. ~\ref{fig:fig17}(c)).
+For the case shown in ~\eqref{fig:fig17}(d), we consider a population with very small latitude of acceptance($A=0.1\pi$) and high latitude of non commitment ($B=0.8\pi$) which on varying attitudes ($K_1$ and $K_2$), lead to scattered and $\pi$ states only.
+Thus, we observe various behavioural tendencies in the opinion dynamics for different population types that are characterised by different degrees of attitudes ($A$ and $B$).
+From these observations we can conclude that the latitude of acceptance favours consensus formation while the latitude of rejection is favourable to polarisation or scattered states.
+The presence of neutral connections can affect the collective dynamics in such a way that the non-interacting undecided individuals ($K_{ij}$ = 0), can make a polarized population less polarized but with scattered opinions.